 Brooklyn Bridge Cost/Money Savers: Free!

-How much Time to Spend at the Brooklyn Bridge/Time Savers:
+How much Time to Spend at the Brooklyn Bridge

 - The bike lane occupies the left-hand lane of the bridge (if you’re facing Brooklyn).
 Don’t wander into it if you value your life.